emilyvandenbroeck/digital-writing-folio/exercises.md

 #### What are the themes and ideas your piece is exploring?

-<p> * On Vanity * explores the concept of vanity in a modern context.
+<p> On Vanity explores the concept of vanity in a modern context.
 Through it, I will take the reader on a journey exploring the evolution of our relationship with vanity throughout our lives.
 The piece will act as an interrogation on what it means to reject vanity when it acts as currency, or if it is even possible when our society holds beauty at such high importance. </p>

 #### What literary genre or style are you drawing on?
 It is narrative drive or more poetic and associative?
 Or essayistic?

-<p> _ On Vanity _ is a personal essay/memoir with chronological structure split into childhood, adolescence, and adulthood, but sub-passages of each life stage which the reader can explore in any order they choose. </p>
+<p> On Vanity is a personal essay/memoir with chronological structure split into childhood, adolescence, and adulthood, but sub-passages of each life stage which the reader can explore in any order they choose. </p>

 #### Succinctly, what is the story?
 Or, what do you want to express/communicate through this piece?

+<p>Throughout this piece, I want to convey the barely tolerable weight of societal pressures on young people to conform to beauty standards, and how the desire to reject or throw away the expectations ingrained in our minds is an apparently impossible feat. </p>

+#### What do you wish the reader to understand or feel?

+<p>I want the readers of On Vanity to recogise themselves in the prose of the piece, to realise how unrealistic beauty standards are, and feel inclined to stop being so harsh on themselves in regards to physical appearance. </p>

+#### What drives the reader's momentum throughout the piece?

 <p></p>